 - You are responsible to pay your health care bills in a timely manner

 - To inform the receptionist if you feel your condition is emergent, or you suspect or have symptoms that suggest an infectious disease

 - To be truthful with the healthcare provider

 For more information contact the Office of Student Activities at (321)674-8080 or the Health Center at (321)674-8078

 The health center is committed to maintaining strict confidence for their patients and medical records.
-Records can only be accessed by the patient with a signed "Medical Request Request Form" or as is allowed by HIPAA "The Health Insurance Portability and Accountability Act" http://www.hhs.gov/ocr/privacy/
+Records can only be accessed by the patient with a signed "Medical Request Request Form" or as is allowed by HIPAA "The Health Insurance Portability and Accountability Act".
+View more on Health Information Privacy.

-If you would like to give your parents or anyone else access to your medical records, please make sure to sign the form "Consent for Communication and/or Disclosure of Health Care" contained in your new patient packet at your first health center visit.
+If you would like to give your parents or anyone else access to your medical records, please make sure to sign the form contained in your New Patient Paperwork at your first health center visit.
 You can change your preferences at any time by requesting a new form.

 If you do not give us access to speak to anyone, then we will not share your medical information or even confirm that you had a visit to the Health Center as mandated by HIPAA.